uli/dragonbasic/README.md

   the Internet Archive and living fossil web sites.
 - addition of Dragon BASIC language reference and timer API documentation to CHM file (from DDLullu's fix library)
+- added syntax highlighting descriptions for ConTEXT and JOE

 ### Library

 - new 32 and 8-bit peeks and pokes
 - uses BIOS call to wait for vertical blank (reduces power consumption, and works better overall)
-- changed LOADPAL256, LOADSPRITE, LOADTILES, and UPDATESPRITES to use DMA
+- LOADPAL256, LOADSPRITE, LOADTILES, and UPDATESPRITES now use DMA
+- new SETTILEFAST and CLEARTILESFAST functions ignore rarely significant corner cases in favor of speed
-- uses byte-sized accesses where possible (there seems to have been some sort of superstition that it is not...)
+- uses byte-sized or word-sized instead of halfword-sized accesses where beneficial to performance
 - moved constants together with the corresponding functions to avoid having to include the entire library all the time
+- rewritten string memory allocator that actually works
 - new ASC() and CHR$() functions from DDLullu's fix library
 - signed numbers support in STR$()
+- many functions have been inlined or declared naked to improve performance

 ### Runtime Environment